‘Well’ I hear you say, ‘who ever said the gut was like a garden?’

 - While sitting you have your old friend gravity on your side gently encouraging everything to go south, it’s an entirely different matter when you are prone in bed.
 Things can easily slosh around and that acid can start to irritate your esophagus, our old friend acid reflux rears its ugly head.

-Lastly, before sleep try and do a few rounds of your abdominal Arvigo® Self-Care massage to further facilitate a restful and restorative night’s sleep.
+Lastly, before sleep try and do a few rounds of YAM (your abdominal Massage) to further facilitate a restful and restorative night’s sleep.

 Next time we meet the Small Intestines in all their glory.